 Impairment of Fertility

 In fertility studies of BOTOX Cosmetic (4, 8, or 16 Units/kg) in which either male or female rats were injected intramuscularly prior to mating and on the day of mating (3 doses, 2 weeks apart for males, 2 doses, 2 weeks apart for females) to untreated animals, reduced fertility was observed in males at the intermediate and high doses and in females at the high dose.
-The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 12-24 times the average high human dose for glabellar lines of 20 Units on a body weight basis (Units/kg).
+The no-effect doses for reproductive toxicity (4 Units/kg in males, 8 Units/kg in females) are approximately 5-10 times the average high human dose for glabellar lines and lateral canthal lines of 44 Units on a body weight basis (Units/kg).

 Use In Specific Populations